-ARTICLE II: PURPOSES
+ARTICLE II: PURPOSE

-Section 1.
-The purposes of this organization shall be:
+Section 1: The purposes of this organization shall be:

-- a) To aid in the growth and development of the Individual student by promoting good citizenship on the College campus and within the community. - b) To encourage student leadership and to stimulate Greater individual responsibility for maintaining high educational, personal, and professional standards. - c) To provide the social and recreational life of the student. - d) To provide a closer bond and a more unified spirit among student nurses, faculty members, and administration. - e) To help Students acquire skill in the use of parliamentary procedure. - f) To serve as a channel of communication between the student body and the various units of student and graduate professional nurse organizations. - g) To promote and aid in the recruitment and retention of Students for nursing.
+- a) To aid in the growth and development of the individual student by promoting good citizenship on the College campus and within the community. - b) To encourage student leadership and to stimulate greater individual responsibility for maintaining high educational, personal and professional standards. - c) To provide the social and recreational life of the student. - d) To provide a closer bond and a more unified spirit among student nurses, faculty members and administration. - e) To help students acquire skill in the use of parliamentary procedure. - f) To serve as a channel of communication between the student body and the various units of student and graduate professional nurse organizations. - g) To promote and aid in the recruitment and retention of students here at St. Elizabeth College of Nursing.